Store Regulations

 General provisions.

-1. The online store, operating at www.felinoire.com , sells accessories and animal food.
+1. The online store, operating at www.felinoire.com , sells accessories and pet food.

-2. These Regulations set out the rules for using the Store as well as customer rights and obligations.
+2. These regulations define the rules for using the store and the rights and obligations of customers.

-3. The Regulations set out the rules for the implementation of purchases in the online store managed by the Seller at www.felinoire.com
+3. The Regulations define the rules for making purchases in the online store managed by the Seller at www.felinoire.com

 4. These Regulations have been developed in accordance with the provisions of applicable law, including:

-1. of the Act of July 18, 2002 on the provision of electronic services,
+1. Act of 18 July 2002 on the provision of services by electronic means,

-3. of the Act of 4 February 1994 on Copyright and Related Rights,
+3. Act of 4 February 1994 on copyright and related rights,

-1. The regulations set out the rules of the online store and the conditions for placing orders and purchasing.
-The customer is obliged to use the Store in accordance with the provisions of these Regulations, applicable law and the principles of good customs.
+1. These Terms and Conditions define the operating principles of the Online Store and the terms and conditions for placing Orders and making purchases.
+The Customer is obligated to use the Store in accordance with the provisions of these Terms and Conditions, applicable law, and principles of good practice.

-2. The content of the Regulations is available to the customer free of charge on the store's website in a form that allows you to download, save and reproduce using the ICT system it uses.
+2. The content of the Regulations is available to the Customer free of charge on the Store's website in a form that allows it to be downloaded, saved and reproduced using the IT system used by the Customer.

-4. The sale of goods is carried out by the online store via the Internet in the European Union.
+4. The sale of goods is carried out by the online store via the Internet within the European Union.

-5. The seller undertakes to provide the customer with goods that are free from any physical and legal defects.
+5. The Seller undertakes to deliver to the Customer goods that are free from any physical and legal defects.

-6. The prices presented in the store are expressed in Polish zlotys and include VAT (they are gross prices).
+6. The prices presented in the Store are expressed in Polish zloty and include VAT (they are gross prices).

-7. The total amount of the order includes the product price and delivery costs that are given on the store's pages.
+7. The total amount of the order includes the price of the product and delivery costs, which are listed on the Store's website.

 § 2.